Home

 pronouns: she/her

-Itza A. Carbajal is a PhD student at the University of Washington Information School focusing her research on children and their records.
+Itza A. Carbajal is a PhD candidate at the University of Washington Information School focusing her research on children and their records.
 Previously, she worked as the Latin American Metadata Librarian at LLILAS Benson after having received a Master of Science in Information Studies with a focus on archival management and digital records at the University of Texas at Austin School of Information.
 Before that, she obtained a dual-degree Bachelor of Arts in History and English with a concentration on creative writing and legal studies at the University of Texas at San Antonio.

 READ MORE

-RESEARCH FOCUS
+RESEARCH STATEMENT

 READ MORE